SieniAlessandro/E2E-Secure-Chat/Documentation/_build/html/_sources/rst/Protocols.rst.txt

 to the server, sending the Bob's identifier and hers Session ID, in order to ensure that this message comes from the current session.

-The content of M2 differentiates the OEK from the Offline Communication Protocol.
+The content of M2 differentiates the OKE from the Offline Communication Protocol.
 Supposing Bob is online, the server sends to Alice the public key and the DH parameters of Bob and, besides, it creates a packet that is supposed to be sent to Bob, so that he can trust the content of that packet since the server is its source.